rwilliams/jrubywiki/Truffle.md

 Here you can see that Truffle has decided to compile the body of that loop to machine code - just 66 bytes of machine code in all.
 Along the way, it also decided to compile `BasicObject#equal?` - this is because that method is used enough times while we load the core library for the compiler to realise that it is hot and also compile it.

+### Trying a gem or an application on Truffle

+JRuby+Truffle does not support RubyGems yet, therefore there is a small gem `jruby+truffle_runner` to make testing of gems and applications on JRuby+Truffle easy.
+After the tool is installed just two commands have to be executed in the gems's or the application's directory: `jruby+truffle setup`, `jruby+truffle run a_file.rb`.

+Please see [the documentation](https://github.com/jruby/jruby/blob/master/tool/truffle/jruby_truffle_runner/README.md) of `jruby+truffle_runner` tool.

 ## Current Status

 ### RubySpec